derek-oshita/tamagotchi/README.md

 2. Once the user clicks the button, an image will appear and the user will be prompted to name their tamagotchi.
 Once named, it will initiate a timer representing the tamagotchi's age.

 3. Three metrics will also be displayed: hunger, sleepiness, and boredom.
 Each metric will initiate at 0.
-The metrics will increment every two hours.
+The metrics will increment every 6 minutes.
 If any of the metrics reach 10, the tamagotchi WILL PERISH.

 4. The user can decrement the value of each metric- hunger, boredom, and sleepiness will be decremented by feed, play, and turn off the lights respectively.
 Each click will represent 1 decrement in order to prevent any metric from reaching 10.

-5. Every 24 hours, the the pet wil morph/evolve, creating another stage.
+5. Every 20 minutes, the the pet wil morph/evolve, creating another stage.
 There will be three stages.

 6. The player wins if they can keep the tamagotchi alive through the third stage.